A future represents an asynchronous computation.

 An implementation of

-never block.
+not block.
 Returning quickly prevents unnecessarily clogging up

 threads or event loops.
 If it is known ahead of time that a call to